EmumbaOrg/postgres-invoice-pilot/README.md

     Once the above command is executed, the `azd` workflow prompts user to select the subscription for deployment and location.

+    **Framework Selection**: You'll be prompted to choose your preferred AI framework:
+    - **Option 1**: AgentFramework
+    - **Option 2**: LangChain

+    Enter `1` for AgentFramework or `2` for LangChain.
+This choice sets the `GENAI_FRAMEWORK` environment variable, which determines which AI framework the API backend uses at startup.

+    > 💡 **Note**: You can switch between frameworks after deployment by updating the `GENAI_FRAMEWORK` environment variable in the Azure Container App configuration without redeploying the entire solution.

 2. Make sure that you have enough Azure OpenAI model quota in the region of deployment. **The `azd` workflow automatically filters and shows the region where the Azure OpenAI quota is available.** The Azure OpenAI quota required for `GlobalStandard` **deployment type** for this solution is listed below.

     - **`GlobalStandard` GPT-4o:** 10K TPM
     - **`GlobalStandard` text-embedding-ada-002:** 10K TPM

     ```sh
     @metadata({